Constitution and Working Organisational Model

 (ii) Only the general meeting shall have the right to amend any of the terms of this constitution, or to wind up the Union.
 In order to do so, members must be notified of the proposal/s two weeks in advance of the general meeting.
 Any member can make proposals to the general meeting, these need to be proposed and seconded by other union members, will be discussed and voted on at the general meeting.
 For the proposal to pass, it must receive a majority of the votes of those voting, postal/electronic votes being allowed.

-(iii) The Treasurer of the Union shall be required, in the case of annual general meetings, to circulate with the agenda an abstract of accounts for the year ending April 5 and to present a report and answer questions at the meeting itself
+(iii) The Treasurer of the Union shall be required, in the case of annual general meetings, to circulate with the agenda an abstract of accounts for the previous year and to present a report and answer questions at the meeting itself.

 (iv) Subscription rates for the Union shall be fixed by general meetings and shall be open to review only at annual general meetings.